yownas/vzsh/README.md

 Start or stop the container.
 I leave it as a challenge to the reader to figure out which one does what.

     -u
+    (Or set VZSH_UPDATE to 0 or false)

 For every command the script execute it will run ssh to all hosts in your ~/.vz/hosts file and look for containers.
 Sometimes this can be a bit time-consuming, a host may be down or moving a dns-server-container causes trouble.
 Using -u will skip this part and assume that the state-file created last time is accurate.

+    -q

+Does some things a bit less verbose.

 ## Examples